 Crafting a Compelling Cold Email

-Crafting a compelling cold email involves researching prospects, creating impactful subject lines, and writing personalized opening lines.
+Crafting a compelling cold email involves researching prospects, creating impactful subject lines, and writing personalized opening lines (aka copywriting).
 Wielding the power of personalization can mean the difference between your email being opened or sent straight to the trash.

 To make your cold email stand out, you need to learn how to cold email effectively by tailoring your message to the recipient’s needs and interests, which starts with thorough research.
 Frameworks like AIDA & BAB can make this easier.